Parachorale

 Persons

-This performance is made possible by the generous support of the Dutch Ministry of Education, Culture and Science, the municipality of Middelburg, and The Finnish Cultural Institute for the Benelux as part of the pARTir initiative funded by the European Union - NextGenerationEU.
+This performance was made possible by the generous support of the Dutch Ministry of Education, Culture and Science, the municipality of Middelburg, and The Finnish Cultural Institute for the Benelux as part of the pARTir initiative funded by the European Union - NextGenerationEU.